Marc-Bernard-Tools/.github/SECURITY.md

 We will send a response indicating the next steps in handling your report.
 After the initial reply to your report, we will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 Report security bugs in third-party modules to the person or team maintaining the module.

+In all cases, **you should not share** the details with anyone else until after the fix for the bug has been officially released to the public.